5939-W East US-2

 Fishing, Hunting and Hiking Trails throughout the Hiawatha National Forest and the Seney National Wildlife Refuge

-Cross Country Skiing at Seney National Wildlife Refuge and in the Hiawatha National Forest
+Cross Country Skiing and snowshoeing at the at Seney National Wildlife Refuge and in the Hiawatha National Forest.

 Copyright 2002/06 by Vivian Wood, webmaster.
 All Rights Reserved.
 Except as permitted under the Copyright Act of 1976, as amended, this web site may not be reproduced in whole or in part in any manner.
 Unless authorized by the webmaster, reproduction of any picture, web page or pages on this website for placement on the internet is a copyright infringement.
 All right, title and interest in and to the material on these web pages, the web site, in whole or in part, and in and to this url and the urls contained within, is the property of the webmaster.
 All website design, text, graphics, selection and arrangement thereof are the copyrighted works of Vivian Wood.
 Web site created on an Apple G-4.